Caching

 Cache usage limits

-Caching is limited to 3GB to avoid potential performance issues.
-Installing dependencies without using caching could be faster than retrieving or updating cached data.
+Note that installing dependencies without using caching could be faster than retrieving or updating cached data.

 Removing cached dependencies